progklb/playground-unreal/Content/StarterCourse/README.md

 - Enable Lumen within a PostProcessVolume:
   - Global Illumination > Method > Lumen
   - Reflections > Method > Lumen
+- "Final Gather Quality" affects lighting quality.
+Lower values are noisier, but less expensive.

 **Components**

-- Skylight: captures an image of the scene and projects it as a lightsource.
+- `Skylight`: captures an image of the scene and projects it as a lightsource.
 Acts like a dynamic HDRI image.
-  - To realistically light an outdoor scene, combine this with a SkyAtmoshere component and DirectionalLight, with the following settings to achieve a natural ambient ligtning based on the scene atmosphere.
+  - To realistically light an outdoor scene, combine this with a `SkyAtmoshere` component and `DirectionalLight`, with the following settings to achieve a natural ambient ligtning based on the scene atmosphere.
-    - SkyLight:
+    - `SkyLight`:
       - Light > Real Time Capture
       - Mobility > Moveable
-    - Direcional Light:
+    - `Direcional Light`:
       - Atmosphere and Cloud > Atmosphere Sun Light: true

+> Note that a `SkyAtmoshphere` will only render a sky from the horizon upward.
+To get rid of the black zone below the horizon, add an `ExponentialHeightFog`.

+> Note that if a light does not point toward an indoor spac (e.g. a directional light does not point towards a window) that space will be pitch black.

+**Making a convincing scene:**

+- Add `DirectionalLight`.
+  - Set Atmosphere Sun Light > true.
+- Add `SkyAtmosphere`.
+- Add `ExponentialHeightFog`.
+  - Consider adjusting Start Distance so that the playable area doesn't have fog in it.
+- Add `SkyLight`
+  - Set Mobility > Moveable
+  - Set Light > Real Time Capture
+  - Adjust Intensity Scale to change brightness
+- Add `PostProcessingVolume`
+  - Set Infinite Extent (Unbound) > true
+  - Set Lumen Global Illumination > Final Gather Quality > Max value

+> See project: LightingExample/ArchVizRoom